azizadipramana/BuildRai/README.md

-## Information Update
+## Information Update (Nov 30 2025)

-Hello guys i the author of this project, after some consideration i choose to change from python to Node.js for this project.
-Because i new about Node.js, so i need to learn while to build this project, soon i hope this project will finish in the end of the year.
-Thank you
+Hello guys i the author of this project, i just post the 2 basic folder that can used but still basic so is just some file that run and give output some word.

 Author BuildRai